comanezz/the-monkees/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-- Bootstrap4
-- JQuery
-- Popper.js
-- Google Fonts
-- Visual Studio Code find better to use than AWS Cloud9
-- https://convertico.com/ Used it to convert my image.png to image.ico
-- https://www.color-hex.com/color-palette/22941 Used to find the correct color of the social Icon
-- https://codepen.io/jstn/pen/zuDst Used this link to learn how to how to add an animated underline hover
-- https://jigsaw.w3.org/css-validator/validator Used to check the css syntax
-- https://validator.w3.org/nu/#textarea Used to check the HTML syntax
-- https://fontawesome.com/v4.7.0/ Used this version of font awesome to get icons -

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z